viadee/bpmn.ai-ui/README.md

 #### Add your own pipeline step

-If you want to add you own pipeline steps while using the UI you simply change the bpmn.ai-core dependency of bpmn.ai-ui to your project containing your pipeline steps.
+If you want to add you own pipeline steps while using the UI you simply change the bpmn.ai-core dependency of the bpmn.ai-ui to your maven project based on bpmn.ai-core containing your pipeline steps.
 Just make sure that your project is using bpmn.ai-core as a dependency with at least version 1.2.1.

 For details on building your own pipeline step see the [bpmn.ai wiki](https://github.com/viadee/bpmn.ai/wiki/12_Tutorial-2-%E2%80%90-Create-a-custom-Preprocessing-step-for-bpmn.ai).